apigee/ui-framework/README.md

 That said,

-* Run `gulp test`.
+* Run `gulp serve`.
 Gulp will watch the source files and rebuild the styles on the fly.
 * Open [http://localhost:8080/test](http://localhost:8080/test).
 * Make some changes.
 Use the [LiveReload extension](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-) for your browser of choice to refresh the test page on rebuild.